pth3231/textrecognition/README.md

-Python text recognition for endterm project
+Python text recognition for end-term project

+# Install required dependencies

+Run install_deps.bat as an administrator (already installed packages will be automatically skipped)

 # Install Tesseract